The Star Compass

 What is a Star Compass?

-The foundational framework for the Art of Wayfinding is the sidereal Star Compass.
+The foundational framework behind the master art of wayfinding, used by our crewmembers and navigators, is the Hawaiian star compass developed by master navigator Nainoa Thompson.
 The star compass is a mental construct and not physical like a western compass.
 The visual horizon is divided into 32 houses, a house being a bearing on the horizon where a celestial body resides.
 Each of the 32 houses is separated by 11.25˚ of arc for a complete circle of 360˚.

 The horizon of the compass is broken up into 32 houses, 4 of which are the cardinal points.
 Each house on the compass is positioned 11.25˚apart.
 The names of the houses are the same in the east as they are in the west and vice versa.
 Starting in the east and moving northwards and southwards we begin with the first house Lā (Sun) which is positioned on either side of Hikina (East) and Komohana (West).
 It is followed by ʻĀina (Land), Noio (Tern), Manu (Bird), Nālani (Heavens), Nāleo (Voices), and Haka (Empty).
 The celestial bodies move in parallel paths, rising in the East and moving West across the sky and remaining in the same hemispheres.
 If a star rises in the star house we call ʻĀina in the northeastern quadrant of Koʻolau on our compass it will set in the same house, ʻĀina, in the opposite northwestern quadrant of Hoʻolua and within the same hemisphere.
 If a star arrives in the star house we call Nālani in the southeastern quadrant of Malanai,it will arc overhead and set toward the southwestern horizon in the Kona quadrant and re-enter the horizon in the same star house, Nālani, that it arrived in.
 All celestial bodies rise and move in parallel tracks as they travel on their daily east to west cycles.